weburnit/php-oop/README.md

   - display all DB entries which contain potentially hazardous asteroids
   - format JSON

-5. Create a route `/neo/fastest`
+5. Create a route `/neo/fastest?hazardous=(true|false)`
+  - analyze all data
-  - display a DB entry data with the fastest asteroid
+  - calculate the fastest ateroid
+  - with a hazardous parameter
   - format JSON

 6. Create a route `/neo/best-year?hazardous=(true|false)`